Introduction

 How do I use it?

 flag, that explains all options and demonstrates dynamic command choices.
-The best thing to do is read the script installation and usage sections to understand the key features and how to user them.
+The best thing to do is to read the script installation and usage sections to understand the key features and how to use them.